dalikey/dalikey/README.md

 - **Languages:** Dutch (proficient), English (proficient)

-I'm currently a fourth-year Informatics student at Avans University of Applied Sciences, with a passion for full-stack development, particularly in JavaScript and related technologies.
-While I find C# manageable, I prefer working with JavaScript.
+I'm currently a fourth-year Informatics student at Avans University of Applied Sciences, with a passion for full-stack development, particularly in JavaScript or C# and related technologies.
 I’m continuously expanding my knowledge in software development.

 Feel free to reach out to me at [junhao@hotmail.com](mailto:junhao@hotmail.com).